ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 4\. **Deployment details:**

- As part of the continuous delivery process, you can configure a toolchain to deploy an application to any {{site.data.keyword.Bluemix_notm}} Region, Organization, or Space to which a user has access.
-The specific details of where to deploy your application can be selected from the toolchain creation page.
+ As part of the continuous delivery process, you can configure a toolchain to deploy an application to any {{site.data.keyword.Bluemix_notm}} region, organization, or space to which a user has access.
+You can specify the details about where to deploy your application on the toolchain creation page.

  ![Delivery Pipeline Configuration settings](images/deploy_configuration.png)

- This section of the `toolchain.yml` file defines the pipeline stages that are available to be configured from the toolchain creation page.
+ This section of the `toolchain.yml` file defines the pipeline stages that are available to configure from the toolchain creation page.

- To start, the parent key `deploy` is used to identify the deployment configuration properties.
-The following properties make up the rest of the section:
+ The parent key `deploy` is used to identify the deployment configuration properties.
+The following properties comprise the rest of the section:

 | Item | Key/Property | Value | Description |
 |------|--------------|-------|-------------|